ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 used to write property tests.
 When writing a unit test, it is encouraged to write it as a property test, though this is not required.

+#### Mutation Testing

-The effectiveness of unit tests is measured using [mutation testing].
+The effectiveness of unit tests is measured using [mutation testing] with [Stryker].
 You can run the mutation tests using the `npm run test:mutation` command.
 The mutation report can be found in `_reports/mutation`.

 ### End-to-end Testing